 It is common for professional traders to risk less than 1%, especially once the account grows large.
 A $1,000,000 account holder may not want or need to risk $10,000 (1% of capital) on a trade and therefore only risks $2,000.
 In this case the maximum risk is not a percentage of capital, but rather a fixed dollar amount which is less than 1% of total capital.

 Money Management rules may also include trading “curbs”, such as daily stop losses or a “loss from top”.
 A trading curb is a provision you create which stops you from trading if a certain amount of money is lost in a single session (hour, day, week, month, etc).
 A “loss from top” requires you take a break if you have lost or given back a significant amount of profit.
-Daily stops and loss from tops are typically used in day trading, and not swing trading or investing.
+Daily stops and loss from tops are typically used in day trading, but not so much in swing trading or investing.

 What if you are in a trade and you see another one?
 The money management section of your trading plan should provide a detailed description about having multiple positions and how these positions are managed.
 Can you have multiple unhedged positions, or only multiple hedged positions?
 How do you determine if a trade is considered a hedge?
 How is your trading capital determined when you already have multiple positions on the books – do you still calculate 1% of total capital (balance), or only non-exposed capital?
 Think through all these scenarios and write down how you will manage your funds before, during and after trades are completed.

-These may seem like inconsequential questions, but if you plan on trading for a consistent income, or to build your account over the long run, they are important.
+These may seem like inconsequential (or overwhelming) questions, but if you plan on trading for a consistent income, or to build your account over the long run, they are important.
 There is no right or wrong answer, but I will provide some guidance on what I do.

 I will take up two highly correlated positions, risking 1% in each.
 Highly correlated means assets that move together.
 So buying Ford stock and GM stock would be considered a highly correlated trade (when they are moving together; they don’t always).
 I could buy both (if my entry rules provided signals to do so–discussed next), risking 1% in each, but I would avoid any other trades that move like Ford or GM.